White House Staff Secretary Rob Porter Has Resigned Amid Reports He Abused Two Ex-Wives

-White House staff secretary Rob Porter resigned Wednesday after his two ex-wives told the Daily Mail he abused them.
+White House staff secretary Rob Porter resigned Wednesday after his two ex-wives told the Daily Mail he had abused them.

 Porter's ex-wives claim he was physically and emotionally abusive against them.
-His first wife, Colbie Holderness, alleged to the Daily Mail that he punched her during a trip to Florence, Italy in the early 2000s.
+His first wife, Colbie Holderness, alleged to the Daily Mail that he had punched her during a trip to Florence, Italy, in the early 2000s.
 The Daily Mail posted pictures of Holderness with a bruised face.

-His second wife, Jennifer Willoughby, told the news site that she obtained a temporary protective order against Porter after he allegedly violated their separation agreement.
+His second wife, Jennifer Willoughby, told the news site that she had obtained a temporary protective order against Porter after he allegedly violated their separation agreement.

-Porter denied the allegations in a statement, saying they "are simply false."
+Porter denied the allegations in a statement, calling them "simply false."

 "These outrageous allegations are simply false," the statement issued Wednesday reads.
 "I took the photos given to the media nearly 15 years ago and the reality behind them is nowhere close to what is being described.
 I have been transparent and truthful about these vile claims, but I will not further engage publicly with a coordinated smear campaign," he said.